Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 you can create a template for dashboards and it is located in: <br>
 Data Collection > Templates > Dashboard Button <br>

-when a template for dashboard is created the data which is being demonstrate on each graph or visualization will be contain of place holders become that visualization is going to be used for hosts. <br>
+when a template for dashboard is created the data which is being demonstrate on each graph or visualization will be contained of place holders that will become the values of visualization.

 note: <br>
 some data like gauges or clock should not be persisted on database for more than 7 days because they can affect performance and long run issues.